-Sometimes there may be a need to run some external processing from within SQL Server.
-So to make this task easy for both DBAs and developers Microsoft has a built-in extended stored procedure called xp_cmdshell.
+Sometimes there may be a need to run some external processing from within Microsoft SQL Server.
+So, to make this task easy for both Database Administrators (DBAs) and Developers, Microsoft has a built-in extended stored procedure, called xp_cmdshell.
 With this extended stored procedure you have the ability to run any command line process, so you can embed this within your stored procedures, jobs or batch processing.
 This option is disabled by default.
 Also, to limit access to using xp_cmdshell only members of the sysadmin server role have default rights.

-In this tip we will look at how to enable xp_cmshell and some of the errors you may see.
+In this tutorial we will look at how to enable xp_cmshell and some of the errors you may see.

 SQL Server Errors for xp_cmdshell